 – 1 cup of cooked lentils has 6.6 mg of iron.

-- 1 cup cooked ground beef 6.5 mg of iron.
+– 1 cup of cooked ground beef has 6.5 mg of iron.

-However, iron from animal sources is made of 40% heme iron and 60 % non-heme iron, compared to plants that are made at 100% of non-heme iron.
+However, iron from animal sources is made of 40% heme iron and 60 % non-heme iron, compared to plants that are made of 100% of non-heme iron.

 Since lentils are 100% made of non-heme iron, you have to eat a larger amount of cooked lentils than cooked beef to reach the same level of iron intake.